angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 Anyways I was there to play and was determined to have fun so having met up with some of the rest of the Bristol crew, who were playing in the Unified Modern Trios event, and saying hello to our local judges, I headed to the player meeting.
-Francois gave a lovely speech and hinted at some "giga" events in the future which will be including Legacy in some form.
+Fran&ccedil;ois gave a lovely speech and hinted at some *Giga* events in the future which will be including Legacy in some form.
 Nik gave his official speech bit and we kicked off into round 1.

 ### Round 1 vs. Connor on Yorion Death & Taxes